The Mentoring Workshop

 Accessibility:

 The Mentoring Workshop is committed to making the workshop completely accessible to disabled philosophers.
 All meeting, dining, and guest rooms are wheelchair accessible.
-Philosophers needing ASL interpreters or assistive technology are asked to communicate such needs on the form.
+Philosophers requiring ASL interpreters or assistive technology are asked to communicate such needs on the relevant form.

 For questions or comments, please send an email to kori@marcsandersfoundation.org.